Heir Hunters Scotland

-Gengenie Research’s probate genealogist (also known as heir Hunters) have been working in the Scottish Genealogy industry for many years and has delivered outstanding results to our legal clients without fail.
+Gengenie Research probate service (also known as Heir Hunters) has been working in the Scottish Genealogy industry for many years and has consistently delivered outstanding results to our clients.

-Whether you are faced with an intestate case or need to trace a person or a document, Gengenie Research can help you, with our ability to visit the Scotland’s People Centre which is part of the National Records of Scotland at any point.
+Whether you are faced with an intestate case or need to trace a person or a document, Gengenie Research can help you with our ability to visit Scotland’s People Centre, which is part of the National Records of Scotland, at any point.
 We are ideally situated to help you with Scottish records and have a database of resources at our disposal to help you with your search over the whole of the UK and further afield.

 • Tracing legal beneficiaries in cases of intestacy